ElementalCognition/glucose/readme.md

 # Models Pretrained on the GLUCOSE Data
-This repository contains links to the top best performing models, outlined in the paper.
+This repository contains links to the best performing models, as outlined in the paper.
 Click on the links in the table below to download our pre-trained models or go to their respective directories for scripts and data to replicate our results on the test set.

 |Model Type | Pre-trained Models Only | Uses | Scripts | Data |
 |:----------|:---------:|:------:|:-----------:|:-------:|